 We’re pretty sure when out of our sight, headphone cables conspire to knot themselves around our other belongings just to annoy us.
 The best way to clamp down on this is to go wireless.
 These options connect with your phone or media player via Bluetooth without the need to spend minutes untangling before accessing your tunes.
-The Bose AEW2 cans are the company’s first wireless offerings and allow you to connect to two devices at once, while the Creative WP450 feature on-ear buttons and fold into a neat, tiny package.

 Generally speaking, streaming audio over Bluetooth will diminish the quality somewhat, in comparison to using a cable.
 But that said, the quality isn't noticeably bad and as long as the headphones themselves are of good quality, your music will still be eminently listenable.
 A few companies even make Bluetooth running headphones, which are ideal for those who hate being distracted by bouncing wires.

 Read: Best wireless headphones

 Sometimes, we all just need a bit of peace.
 A time to relax and listen to some tunes without overhearing the row between the couple on the opposite seat or the constant crying of the toothing baby.
 For times like these, you need some Active Noise Cancelling cans.
 Now, active cancellation is different to passive because active uses a power source and emits audio to counter the background noise, whereby passive simply using matrials that are known to better isolate sound.
 If you want the real deal, get an active pair.
 Many of these 'phones also are equipped with microphones, so it pipes in certain noises it thinks you should hear, so you're not completely in the world of your own.